782618297/io_scene_scs/Export.md

 Beside exporting models from [[Export Panel]] you can export models from menu entry **SCS Formats (*.pim)**.
 It features the same behavior as export panel with exception that all files will be exported in selected directory.

-> NOTE: even if you can select different directory it still have to be inside current SCS Project Base Path otherwise it would be impossible to reconstruct relative texture paths.
+> NOTE: even if you can select different directory it still has to be inside current SCS Project Base Path otherwise it would be impossible to reconstruct relative texture paths.

 [[images/SCS_Tools_Export_02.png]]